Kenny Irwin Jr.: Early life

 Irwin grew up in Indianapolis and was the third youngest of four children.
 He began racing quarter-midgets before he was in the second grade.
 He graduated from Lawrence North High School in 1988 where he played varsity soccer, while continuing his career as a driver.
 Between 1988 and 1991, he earned his SCCA competition license and competed in the GT1 category, driving a turbocharged Buick Grand National, then raced for his father in the IMSA American Challenge (road racing) stock car series, all while he was still a teenager.

 Irwin then went on to race in USAC.
 He began open wheel racing in 1991.
-He had 7 career USAC Sprint Car Series wins, and was the series Rookie of the Year in 1993.
-In 1994 he was the USAC Silver Crown Series Rookie of the Year and finished second in the 1995 USAC standings.
-In 1996 he was the USAC National Midget Series champ.
-After his successful run in USAC, many open-wheel enthusiasts began comparing him to NASCAR's Jeff Gordon.
+He had seven career USAC Sprint Car Series wins, and was the series Rookie of the Year in 1993.
+In 1994, he was the USAC Silver Crown Series Rookie of the Year and finished second in the 1995 USAC standings.
+In 1996, he was the USAC National Midget Series champion.
+After his successful run in USAC, many open-wheel enthusiasts began comparing him to NASCAR star Jeff Gordon.

 NASCAR

 Irwin began his major-league NASCAR career in the Craftsman Truck Series.
 He made his debut in that series in 1996 at Phoenix International Raceway, driving the No. 26 Ford F-150 for MB Motorsports.
 He started and finished 32nd after an engine failure.
 In his second start at Richmond International Raceway, he won the pole in the No. 62 Raybestos Ford for Liberty Racing, finishing fifth in the event.

 He moved up to drive full-time in 1997, driving the No. 98 Ford for Liberty Racing.
-He had 2 wins, 7 Top 5, and 10 Top 10 finishes that season, on his way to a 10th-place finish in the final point standings.
+He had two wins, seven top-fives, and ten top-ten finishes that season, on his way to a tenth-place finish in the final point standings.
 He also won Rookie of the Year honors that season.
 Irwin also made his debut in the Winston Cup Series in 1997 with David Blair Motorsports at Richmond.
 He qualified on the outside pole and led for twelve laps, finishing in eighth place.
 He ran three more races with Blair that season, qualifying no worse than eleventh.

 Irwin won the 1998 Rookie of the Year award in the Cup Series driving the Robert Yates Racing No. 28 car, replacing Ernie Irvan.
 Irwin started the 1998 season by winning the Automobile Racing Club of America race in Daytona in February in a car owned by Yates.
-During that season, he had one pole, 1 Top 5, and 4 Top 10 finishes on his way to a disappointing 28th-place finish in the final points standings.
-In 1999 he had 2 poles, 2 Top 5 and 6 Top 10 finishes and finished 19th-place finish in the final points standings.
+During that season, he had one pole, one top-five, and four top-ten finishes on his way to a disappointing 28th-place finish in the final points standings.
+In 1999, he had two poles, two top-five and six top-ten finishes and finished nineteenth place finish in the final points standings.